-The later Wittgenstein was already drifting away from his original thoughts (which I had summarized here).
-He began to think now that meaningful language wasn’t just the picturing of sensory or scientific facts in the world (plus logic and maths).
+The later Wittgenstein was drifting away from his original thoughts (which I had summarized here).
+He began to think now that meaningful language wasn’t just the picturing of sensory or scientific facts in the world (as well as logic and maths).
 He did such a volte-face that he now said in effect: Words mean what you use them for in the context you share with your audience (i.e. the ‘language-game’ you are all in), and may not refer to entities at all!
 (You don’t say!)

 This must have been very upsetting to the Vienna Circle who had already formed his earlier thoughts into their school of Logical Positivism.

 Yet meeting them re-stimulated his interest in philosophy which he had grown tired of.
 He now thought that his earlier claims that he had achieved a final analysis of language were mistaken!

 This later position of Wittgenstein was published some 20 years later in his Philosophical Investigations (1953), which was prepared for publication by others after his death.
 This site here tells us that it is brilliantly aphoristic but reads in places like disconnected paragraphs.
 As shown in my first paragraph above, it focussed largely on language and psychology, not on logic and objective truth as in his earlier Tractatus.
 It became just as influential.